midhunkalarikkal/FullDomain/Notes/js.md

 ==================================
 - Versatility: Used for both client and server-side development.
 - Asynchronous Programming: Supports non-blocking code for responsive applications.
-- Rich Ecosystem: Abundance of libraries and frameworks for efficient development.
+- Rich Ecosystem: Lots of libraries and frameworks for efficient development.
 - Dynamic Typing: Flexible handling of variable types simplifies coding.
 - Community Support: Large and active developer community for shared knowledge.